OwolabiMO/Utiva-Data-Exploration/README.md

 B) Profits from regions
 C) Which brand is the most favourite.

+In addition the management of International Breweries plans to use the analysis of this maximise profit and reduce loss within it regions.

+### Creating Database on Pgadmin
 Before importing the international breweries file (csv) into pgadmin, I created a database and named it international_breweries then i right click and navigated to query tool.
 I entered the following query script which was generated from the properties of each table colon in the file.
 Below is the query script written:

 -- CREATE TABLE public.
 International_breweries(